 Our cash, cash equivalents, short-term investments and restricted cash as of December 31, 2017 was approximately \$24.2 million, of which \$10.0 million was restricted.
-Our cash balance reflects our completion of the October Financing of 4,630,000 shares of our common stock, Series A warrants to purchase up to 4,630,000 shares of our common stock at a public offering price of \$3.50 per share and accompanying warrants.
+Our cash balance reflects our completion of the October Financing of 4,630,000 shares of our common stock, Series A warrants to purchase up to 4,630,000 shares of our common stock and Series B warrants to purchase up to 4,630,000 shares of our common stock at a public offering price of \$3.50 per share and accompanying warrants.
 The gross proceeds were approximately \$16.2 million, before deducting underwriting discounts and commissions and other offering expenses payable by us.

 Our sales (including deferred sales and infusion set sales) and cash, cash equivalents, short-term investments and restricted cash estimates presented above, as well as our expectations regarding our operating loss, are preliminary and subject to revision based upon the completion of our year-end financial closing process and our financial statements.
 The estimated amounts are not intended to convey final results for the fourth quarter or the full year 2017.
 These preliminary estimates have been prepared by, and are the responsibility of, our management based upon the most current information available to them as of the date of this prospectus.
 Such preliminary estimates have not been subject to any audit procedures, review procedures, or any other procedures by our independent registered public accounting firm.
 In addition, these estimates and expectations are subject to risks and uncertainties.
 See the sections of this prospectus entitled "Risk Factors" and "Cautionary Note Regarding Forward-Looking Information."
 Accordingly, following the completion of our year-end financial closing process, we may report financial results that could differ from these estimates.
 Factors that could cause the preliminary financial data and estimates to differ include, but are not limited to: (i) additional adjustments in the calculation of, or application of accounting principles, for the financial results; and (ii) discovery of new information that affects accounting estimates and management's judgment underlying these estimated results.
-The information presented herein should not be considered a substitute for the financial information to be filed with the SEC in our Annual Report on Form 10-K for the fiscal year ended December 31, 2017.
+The information presented herein should not be considered a substitute for the financial information to be filed with the SEC in our Annual Report on Form 10-K for the fiscal year ended December 31, 2017 once it becomes available.
+We have no intention or obligation to update the estimated financial results in this prospectus prior to filing our Annual Report on Form 10-K for the fiscal year ended December 31, 2017.